 New research reveals what motorists really think of impending changes to the UK driving test – including a new parallel park labelled ‘dangerous’ by some instructors.

-A number of changes to the UK practical driving test are set to be introduced on 4 December 2017.
+A number of changes to the UK practical driving test were introduced in 2017.

 One of the most significant alterations is the removal of the three-point turn, a manoeuvre many drivers will probably remember from their learner days.
 Reversing around a corner is also to be dropped.